 “There are four general methods for performing a sea based UXO survey.
 The two most common solutions are towed magnetometer/gradiometer or ROV based gradiometer.
 In certain scenarios and regions ROV based electromagnetic systems or 3D chirp systems could also be used, however, this is a more uncommon approach.
 The industry standard towed solution for large scale UXO campaigns today uses one or several remotely operated towed vehicles (ROTV), with an array of magnetometers or gradiometer,” acclaims Thomas Mennerdahl, Technology Director Subsea at Reach Subsea AS.

-On the other hand, expressing his opinion, Thomas, signifies that, Unexploded ordnance (UXO) in the marine environment presents a significant but varying risk depending on historical conflicts, military activities, and munitions disposal practices.
-For example during World War I and World War II in the years 1848 – 1946 approximately 150 000 mines and millions of aerial bombs were dropped only in the Baltic Sea.
-Mines are constructed to endure the water pressure.
-In waters where the salinity and oxygen levels in general are very low, such as the Baltic Sea, the munitions steel casing can be more or less intact at deeper water depths leaving the UXO inactive but potentially still well preserved.
+Thomas emphasizes that unexploded ordnance (UXO) in the marine environment poses a significant but variable risk, depending on historical conflicts, military activities, and munitions disposal practices.
+For example, during World War I and World War II (1848–1946), military forces dropped approximately 150,000 mines and millions of aerial bombs in the Baltic Sea alone.
+Mines withstand water pressure, and in low-salinity, low-oxygen areas like the Baltic Sea, the steel casings of munitions remain largely intact at deeper depths, leaving UXO inactive but potentially well preserved.

-Thomas further go into detail that, even though there has been significant mine hunting and clearance campaigns following the world wars and the fall of Soviet Union, UXO remains a risk to marine construction.
-The requirement for UXO surveys should be based on desktop studies and is recommended for any seabed-interacting projects taking the following into consideration:
+Thomas further explains that, despite extensive mine-hunting and clearance campaigns following the world wars and the fall of the Soviet Union, UXO still presents a risk to marine construction.
+He recommends that UXO surveys should be based on desktop studies and applied to any seabed-interacting projects, considering the following:

-• Geographical Location: Evaluate the specific characteristics of the marine environment.
-Factors such as water depth, seabed composition, currents, sediment movement, and tides can impact the distribution and potential exposure to UXO.
+Geographical Location: Evaluate marine environment characteristics such as water depth, seabed composition, currents, sediment movement, and tides, as these factors affect UXO distribution and potential exposure.

-UXO consultants generate survey designs that are optimised for efficiency and high quality data acquisition in order to meet the client’s requirements.
-This is often achieved through the use of gradiometers; proton and caesium magnetometers in conjunction with high resolution side scan sonar.
+UXO consultants design surveys that optimize efficiency and ensure high-quality data acquisition to meet the client’s requirements.
+They often use gradiometers, proton and caesium magnetometers, and high-resolution side scan sonar to achieve this.

 Detection Methods from Broadband Electromagnetic Signals

-UXO surveys are conducted to detect metallic objects that may have been buried in the ground or present on the seabed and that are believed to be related to unexploded ordnance (UXO) or explosive remnants of war (ERW).
+Surveyors conduct UXO surveys to detect metallic objects buried in the ground or lying on the seabed that may relate to unexploded ordnance (UXO) or explosive remnants of war (ERW).
 The purpose of this study is to introduce an automated anomaly-picking method for detecting metallic objects from broadband electromagnetic signals.

 “Unmanned Aerial Vehicle (UAV) technology allows for the use of broadband frequency domain electromagnetic system for shallow subsurface target detection.
 The technology allows for determining the range to an object and may be of benefit to detect objects remotely,” articulates Stephen.
 “Existing ranging technologies can be: susceptible to mutual interference (e.g. traditional sonars on the same frequency band operating at the same time may cause cross interference); not operating continuously (e.g. pulsed), therefore detection of obstacles between pulses is not possible; and operate on a narrow band, which may lead to lack of detections at certain frequencies,” adds Stephen.